SQL Patterns

 )

--- Final SELECT: combine all metrics, label top performers
+-- Final SELECT: combine all the metrics, label the top performers

 SELECT station_name,